GhozyElFatih/Gravity-Automatic/README.md

 This code was written in python language.
 To run it, you need python IDE (of course) with the version 3.7 or above.
 You can use any IDE (my recommend : Spyder, PyCharm).

 ### 2. Install necessary packages
-You need to install some packages that may be you didn't have before.
+You need to install some packages that maybe you didn't have before.
 These packages list are :
 - numpy
 - pandas
 - matplotlib